csuermann/node-red-contrib-virtual-smart-home/readme.md

 ## Examples

-Example flows that illustrate the payload structure can be imported from the Node-RED import menu (Import > Examples > node-red-contrib-virtual-smart-home).
+Example flows that illustrate the payload structure and voice invocation phrases can be imported from the Node-RED import menu (Import > Examples > node-red-contrib-virtual-smart-home).
 They can also be found in the [examples](https://github.com/csuermann/node-red-contrib-virtual-smart-home/tree/master/examples) folder.

 ## Share the Love!